RatulMaharaj/rsaccounting/src/pages/index.md

   - section_id: latest-posts
     type: section_posts
     title: Contact Us
-    subtitle: Get in touch with us to learn more about our services
+    subtitle: Get in touch with us to learn more about our services.
     posts_number: 0
     col_number: zero
     actions: